Time-based currency: Timebank Florianópolis

 The Time Bank of the City of Florianópolis (BTF) is one of the first and best known Time Banks in Brazil.
 The initiative was conceived in September 2015 at a local Zeitgeist meeting, part of the international sustainability movement.
 BTF works from a Facebook group that has more than 20,000 members, and exchanges are counted in a spreadsheet shared with users.
 Scientific research on BTF indicates that the time bank is a means for creating social capital in local society and that BTF members have different socioeconomic characteristics compared to residents of the city of Florianópolis.
 Younger, non-white, employed, female individuals, working in the informal sector, with a higher education level and with a higher monthly income are more likely to be BTF members.

 Spice Timebank

 Spice is a social enterprise that has developed a time-based currency called Time Credits.
 Spice works across health and social care, housing, community development and education, supporting organisations and services to use Time Credits to achieve their outcomes.
 Spice grew out of the work of the Wales Institute for Community Currencies in the former mining districts of South Wales, UK.

 Several Studies are done based on Spice Timebank or referenced this timebank.
-In a 2016 survey, based on a 1000 members of Spice timebank, 77% of respondents said Time Credits have had a positive impact on their quality of life, 42% reported that learned a new skill and 30% reported that they having less need to go to doctor.
+In a 2016 survey, based on a 1000 members of Spice timebank, 77% of respondents said Time Credits have had a positive impact on their quality of life, 42% reported that they learned a new skill and 30% reported that they have less need to go to doctor.